 With a current cohort of 60% British and 40% International, MPW Cambridge offers a world-class education to all.
 Education, however, is much more than what happens in the classroom.
 Preparation for life after secondary education is important too.
 Students need to be especially well-informed when they begin their UCAS application.
 The support provided by the personal tutors to each tutee is immense.
 From initial, informal discussion on determining the most suitable university course, through several drafts of the personal statement, often through BMAT or other entrance tests, for some even through daunting interview prospects, the MPW Personal Tutor is there.
 Their mandate is to 'hold the student's hand' throughout, providing encouragement and support.

 We're also proud to assist those who might not have done so well the first time around.
 Our weekly assessments provide diagnostics where we can see which elements require further support.
 They also ensure that all of our students are fully prepared for the actual exam and properly understand critical success factors such as timing and weighting.

-We'll leave the final words to Ofsted, taken from our college report in 2019: 'Pupils and sixth-form students say that Mander Portman Woodward (MPW) is 'amazing' and a great place to study.
+We'll leave the final words to Ofsted, taken from our college report: 'Pupils and sixth-form students say that Mander Portman Woodward (MPW) is 'amazing' and a great place to study.
 They know what they want to get out of their studies and are exceptionally well motivated to learn.
 Staff have high expectations.
 Most pupils and students respond to these expectations by working hard, so they achieve very well.
 They are confident that the support they get from their teachers will help them to be 'the best that they can be'.'